passbolt/passbolt_help/_posts/configure/2018-11-14-configure-mfa-duo.md

 Note down the Client ID, Client secret, and API hostname details, as you will need them to configure the integration.

+## Generate a random salt

+Generating a random salt to configure Duo is mandatory, it's a random piece of data that is generated and used in the hashing process to protect a sentivite information.
+It is generated and combined with the secret key before hashing it.

+To generate a random salt, you can do it from the passbolt interface, generate a new password as shown below and use it a the generated salt.

+{% include articles/figure.html
+    url="/assets/img/help/2023/05/password-generator.png"
+    legend="Passbolt - Password Generator"
+    width="250px"
+%}

 ## Set the configuration in passbolt

 You can configure Duo OTP using either the admin interface or environment variables.